Food 2 Kids

 In-School pantries are open during the school year and offers staples like canned goods, pasta, fruit, and cereal, as well as hygiene products and school supplies.
 In school pantries provide a respectful experience to the students we serve, removing some of the stigma from receiving food assistance.
 With students and volunteers involved in running the program, the school and surrounding community takes pride in their ownership of the pantry.
 This truly is a community-wide effort to end hunger.

-To learn more about these programs or how to become a participating agency, please contact our Childhood Nutrition Coordinator, Stacy Martin.
+To learn more about these programs or how to become a participating agency, please contact our Childhood Nutrition Coordinator, Tracey Massey.